mattgclaudio/StockBots/README.md

 TODO:

 Make python list with a bunch of major stock tickers, have redux_2.py run on all of them to speed up training....im entering each ticker in by hand right now...embarassing.
+[DONE]

 added in a csv file just filled wsith stock ticker symbols to train with, turns out automating it...was not that hard.